SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Duration: 0:08:00

 Before we dive deeper, lets ensure we are all aligned with terminology of the objects and concepts we will use in PubSub+ Event Portal.
+In this section we'll go over

+1. Application Domain & Workspace
+1. Events and Topics
+1. Schemas
+1. Applications
+1. Kafka Specific Objects and Terminology
+   1. Consumer Groups
+   1. Connector

 ### Application Domain & Workspace